deniskyashif/blog/content/posts/ddd-integration-events.md

 - A separate publisher reads pending messages, sends them to the broker, and marks them published only after the broker acknowledges.
 Mention polling vs. change-data-capture in one line.
 - State what the outbox guarantees (a committed change never loses its publication intent) and what it does not (immediate delivery, exactly-once processing).

-_Evolve contracts deliberately (folded paragraph):_ treat integration events as public APIs.
-Prefer additive, backward-compatible changes; never silently change the meaning of an existing field; introduce a new version for breaking structural or semantic changes and support old versions for an explicit migration period.
-Back this with producer and consumer contract tests.

 ## Consume reliably: duplicates and order